vectordotdev/vector/website/content/en/guides/level-up/managing-complex-configs.md

 ## Splitting Configs

-If your components start to by used in multiple configuration files, having a dedicated place to define them can become interesting.
+If your components start to be used in multiple configuration files, having a dedicated place to define them can become interesting.

 With Vector you can define a component configuration inside a component type folder.